girlscript/winter-of-contributing/C_CPP/Data Structures/Graph/HamiltonianPath/readme_hamiltonianPath.md

 ## Concept of Adjacency Matrix

-<p> In this problem it is easier to solve the problem if we break it down.
-We realise that we do not have to worry about the values in the graph, we just have to see whether the nodes are ***adjacent*** to each other or not.</p>
+In this problem, it is easier to solve the problem if we break it down.
+We realise that we do not have to worry about the values in the graph, we just have to see whether the nodes are ***adjacent*** to each other or not.

 <p> We employ an adjacency matrix for it, which is basically a 2-D square matrix, with :</p>

 ```